-1.21 We have identified that, in some routes, structures requiring major interventions have been omitted from CP6 plans due to funding constraints.
-This is a particular issue in Anglia and South East routes and will likely lead to a bow wave of work in future control periods.
-Safety mitigations at these structures are limited to some smaller scale repairs, additional examinations and operational restrictions.
-Even considering these actions, we are concerned at the ongoing risk of failure at these structures with associated impacts on safety and performance.
-We look to Network Rail to address this issue in response to the process we are requiring it to undertake in response to our draft determination, clarifying how risk will continued to be controlled within the available funding.
-This process is discussed further in chapter 10 of the draft determination overview document.
+1.26 We identified in our draft determination that, in some routes, structures requiring major interventions had been omitted from CP6 plans due to funding constraints.
+This was a particular issue in Anglia and South East routes and could have led to a bow wave of work in future control periods.
+Safety mitigations at these structures were limited to some smaller scale repairs, additional examinations and operational restrictions.
+Even considering these actions, we were concerned at the ongoing risk of failure at these structures with associated impacts on safety and performance.
+In our draft determination we looked to Network Rail to address this issue in response to the process we required it to undertake to review its planned volumes of renewals.
+From a safety point of view, we sought clarification about how risk would be controlled within the stated funding, or whether more funds needed to be devoted to this area of asset management.